NamrataMali26/MARS-charts/README.md

 Plotly 5.4.0

 ## Dataset
-Performed classififcation on Breast cancer dataset from scikit learn using Logistic Regression, Decision Tree, Random Forest and Support Vcetor Machine.
-Classification results are arranged in the proposed format same as classification_breast_cancer_dataset.csv.
+Performed classification on breast cancer dataset from scikit learn using Logistic Regression, Decision Tree, Random Forest and Support Vcetor Machine.
+Classification results are arranged in the proposed format, same as classification_breast_cancer_dataset.csv.

 MARS Charts and MARS Metrics User Instructions:
 To produce the results: